 - The 4 GED subject area tests are Language, Science, Math, and Social Studies

 - The passing score is 145 (out of 200) on each subject area test

-- You are allowed to the four subject area tests one at a time
+- You are allowed to take the four subject area tests one at a time

-- In most states, the GED testing fee is around $30 per subject area test, and retakes are often cheaper.
+- In most states, the GED testing fee is around $36 per subject area test, and retakes are often cheaper (only at test centers).
 In some states, testing is free.
 Check here about the -> GED fee in your state

 - To sign up for the GED test, you need to make an account on the official GED website

 GED Prep Summary

 - It may take you three months to earn your GED diploma when you study 2 to 3 times per week for no less than 1 hour.

 - If you study only once per week, it may take you 6 to 8 months to get all set for the GED test.

 - Make sure you check our online classes to prepare for the real exam.